gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 to need a whole additional byte to satisfy the alignment.
 In contrast in Swift, `MyPair` will have a size of `10` and a stride of `16`.

-Now lets take a look at how this plays with homogenous tuples stored in structs:
+Now lets take a look at how this plays with homogeneous tuples stored in structs:

 ```swift
 struct MyHomogeneousTuplePair {